Letting Go, 2

 “Abegi!
 You sef!
 Remember to wear something sexy, men are moved by what they see!”
 Ada teased, nudging me playfully.

-I forced a smile.
-Talking about men was a tiring subject to me.
-I had waded through years of failed relationships and heart breaks had toyed with me for the past few years, tossing me about like a buoy at sea.
+I forced a smile; talking about men was a tiring subject to me.
+I had waded through years of failed relationships and heartbreaks that had toyed with me for the past few years, tossing me about like a buoy at sea.
 I was done wasting my time.
-I had goals I had set for myself and relationships only managed to weigh me down.
+I had goals I had set for myself, and relationships only managed to weigh me down.

 “Ada wear the one you want to wear okay, Happy fishing!”
 I snapped and she pouted.

 The rest of his day had been a blur.
-He got back home to an empty apartment.
-He thanked the good Lord for Ima’s disappearance before refreshing for the rest of the day.
-He was a lawyer now.
-A successful one at that, handpicked and mentored by one of the greatest lawyers the country had ever known.
+He got back home to an empty apartment and thanked the good Lord for Ima’s disappearance before refreshing for the rest of the day.
+He was a lawyer now, a successful one at that, handpicked and mentored by one of the greatest lawyers the country had ever known.
 His colleagues thought he was lucky because money came with the flux of cases he handled, only to have it sucked down an endless hole called Ima.

-He tired after an hour of searching and turned his attention to his contacts.
-Surely he must be friends with someone that worked at Futurenet.
-Another hour dragged by and he came to a realization that with all his connections, he had no ties to finding this woman.
+He was tired after an hour of searching and turned his attention to his contacts.
+Surely, he must be friends with someone who worked at Futurenet.
+Another hour dragged by, bringing him to the realization that with all his connections, he had no ties to finding this woman.

 “My man, how you dey?”
-Jozi’s voice cut through his thoughts and he gaped up to find Ima’s brother standing there, dressed casually in khaki’s and a polo.
+Jozi’s voice cut through his thoughts as he looked up to find Ima’s brother standing there, dressed casually in khakis and a polo.

 He was a junior lawyer at Akpan’s firm.
 One who got his degree by swindling means.
 Like father, like son.
 Like brother, like sister.